 for the good work done by the various missionary organizations and

-individuals in the brotherhood.
+individuals who share the core tenets of the Christadelphian faith.
 We seek to supply resources and

-appropriate expertise as a service to the entire brotherhood in
+appropriate expertise as a service to others in

 their missionary endeavours.
 We are comprised of a group of brethren

 with wide and long experience throughout the brotherhood; we seek

 solely to serve the entire brotherhood and empower, so far as we

 are able, the many wonderful initiatives which there are underway.

 the years our especial focus has become the production of literature

 in many languages.
 Our largest publication has been Bible Basics , which is now available in over